cdl-geneseo/geneseo-dictionary/H/Hammered.md

 # Hammered

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Hammered

 Created by  Unknown User (met6), last modified by  Unknown User (jcf10) on Nov 16, 2012

 1) adj. extremely drunkex. &quot;Yeah, he's pretty hammered.
 I bet he's going to pass out soon.&quot;As of 2012, 100% of students surveyed know this word.
 0% believe it is of local origin.(Flynn, G-M, 2012)